 “They’re basically little fluffy companions that are easy to look after, as they mostly look after themselves but still come to you for cuddles and keep you company.
 They all have their own personalities”

 Yes!
 Cats are almost mind readers when it comes to sensing your emotions, and they seem to know when you’re in need of some comfort.
 There purring can be very soothing to most cat owners and can help with destressing from a long day at work.

-Not only can cats help your mental state, but also your physical.
+Not only can cats help your mental state, but also your physical health.
 They have been known to lower blood pressure and decrease your chances of a heart attack!